droglenc/NCMTH107/modules/CE/Probability_CE2.md

 ## Plowing Snow
 <img src="zimgs/snowplow.jpg" alt="Snow plowing" class="img-right">
 Suppose that it is known that the distribution of times spent plowing a single city block on snow days is right-skewed with a mean of 45 seconds and a standard deviation of 28 seconds.
-For each question below identify (a) the distribution that would be used to answer the question, (b) specific characteristics of the required distribution, (c) whether the question can be answered or not, and (d) if appropriate, the answer to the question.

 1. What is the probability that in a sample of 5 blocks that the mean is greater than 60 seconds?
 1. What is the probability that it will take longer than 60 seconds for one block?